korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 We define a samply frequency of 20 Hz, which actually samples at 6.8 Hz due to limitations of the hardware and CPU.
 While this sampling frequency is not nearly high enough to detect sound freqeuncies and might miss some subtle vibrations, the frequency still captures the general trends of the rides and the magnitudes of sounds and accelerations.
 Ultimately, this is sufficient for capturing the volume of noise, which is a more critical aspect of assessing comfort from sound.
 As temperature and humidity are static signals, this sampling rate is appropriate for those signals.

 The accelerometer was then calibrated to convert raw data into actual acceleration.
 This was done using three known points by placing the accelerometer flat facing upwards, sideways, and upside down.
 The z-axis value of the accelerometer was converted in relation to gravity in each position: g, 0, and -g, respectively.
 The microphone was similarly calibrated by testing the sensor at a constant sound loudness.
-A smartphone was used to measure the volume of sound in decibals at various loudnesses, and compared to the raw data.
-A linear function was used to derive a conversion from the raw data into a decibal output for volume.
+A smartphone was used to measure the volume of sound in decibels at various loudnesses, and compared to the raw data.
+A linear function was used to derive a conversion from the raw data into a decibel output for volume.

 When running the code, the RaspberryPi takes the values from each sensor and writes it into our initially created file.
 Then, it waits for the time period determined by the frequency, and repeats the process immediately after this wait.
 When the button is pressed again or the program is stopped on the computer, the RaspberryPi stops taking measurements.
 The file is closed and saved into the desired folder, and we have the obtained data for each sensor in a csv file format.